 - salt

-I suggest finding ones that are similar in size for even cooking.
-If some are larger than the others, which is bound to happen, slice the larger ones into smaller pieces (like pictured).
+- Clean and cut your beets.
+Rinse off any excess dirt and cut off the stem and root.
+I suggest finding ones that are similar in size to ensure even cooking.
+If some are larger than the others, which is bound to happen, slice the larger ones into smaller pieces so they can cook evenly.

-Next, add water to a large pot with a steamer basket and steam for 30-45 minutes.
+- Cook beets.
+Add water to a large pot with a steamer basket and steam for 30-45 minutes until tender.
 The time will depend on how large the beets are.
 They are done when you can easily pierce them with a knife.
 Remove from the pan and let them cool for a few minutes.

-Next, you will need to peel them.
-With the beets being warm, the skin should be able to peel right off.
-To get it started, you can slide a knife in between the skin and the bulb.
-Once you get it going, it should easily come off.
+- Peel beets.
+With the beets being warm, the skin should peel right off.
+To get it started, slide a knife in between the skin and the bulb, and then use your hands.* Once you get it going, it should easily come off.

 What to do with pickled beets

-Here are some of my favorite ways to use pickled beets
+Here are some of my favorite ways to use pickled beets:

 - chopped in a salad